Reviews You Can Rely On

 This is a strong bottle.
 The plastic body and cap can endure many drops and tumbles and still maintain their integrity.
 It will scuff, for sure, but it will continue to retain liquid.
 The cap, which is definitely the weakest part of the bottle, will break, but it takes a lot of abuse or a big fall right on the lid to do so.
 We've known many a Nalgene to take a tumble down a cliffside and be found intact.

-Throughout our testing, we did not experience any problems with the durability of the retaining strap.
+Throughout our testing, there were no problems with the durability of the retaining strap.
 Nonetheless, this is the weakest point of the bottle.
-During any activity where you depend on this bottle as your sole water source, we don't recommend hanging it by its strap.
+During any activity where you depend on this bottle as your sole water source, don't hang it by its strap.

 nalgene wide-mouth - the nalgene is super leak-proof and withstood our drop test with...